Fashion is one of the biggest impactors on both the planet and the wallets of many people.

 So, it’s a good idea to eliminate it completely or at least as much as you can.
 But because fast fashion has become such a habitual way in which we buy clothes, it will take a degree of change.
 One practice that started a few years ago was the 30 wear campaign; if you don’t think you’ll wear an item 30 times, don’t buy it.
 You’d be surprised by how many purchases would be avoided just from this simple consideration.

 If you really want to wear an item of clothing only a handful of times, consider other alternatives, two of which we’ll explain below.

 For a lot of people, particularly in the age of Instagram, wearing the same outfit on multiple occasions is a bit of a no-no. Which is pretty much an impossible situation if you want to meet the five wear challenge, let alone 30.

-The likes of HURR, By Rotation and My Wardrobe all offer rental options, whilst Our Closet also enables you to rent out your own clothes.
+The likes of HURR, By Rotation and My Wardrobe all offer rental options.
 You can always adapt the 30 wear challenge to include renting your clothes to other people, reducing the need for the creation of new garments.

 Only buy second-hand